DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 and permission to use the computers.

-Likewise, the use of passwords became a way of managing others’ – especially visitors’, and to a lesser extent, kids’ – access to the computers.
+Likewise, the use of passwords became a way of managing others’ – especially visitors’ and to a lesser extent, kids’ – access to the computers.
 Initially, few residents set passwords on their computers, probably because of the inconvenience of having to remember and enter a password, coupled with a limited understanding of computer and internet